 We've listed below a description of the three patterns associated with icteric hepatitis so that you can start to get an understanding of the various possibilities according to Chinese Medicine.

 Once identified, patterns are often treated using herbal formulas.
 Drinking herbal infusions is the most common remedy in Chinese Medicine, together with acupuncture.
-Here we detail below two formulas that can help treat the various patterns associated with icteric hepatitis, depending on which pattern fits your profile.
+Here we detail below three formulas that can help treat the various patterns associated with icteric hepatitis, depending on which pattern fits your profile.

 The Bladder is a so-called "Fu" Organ.
 Learn more about the Bladder in Chinese Medicine